martinmf-dev/Realized_Volatility_Prediction_-erdos_deeplearning-/README.md

 * Adjustment by time series categorical embeddings

-We added the embedding of emb_id as additional time series to be passed to variants of the RNN model:
+We added the embedding of emb_id to a dense vector as additional time series to be passed to variants of the RNN model (also known as time series categorical embeddings).
+The hidden layer has three possible initializations: zeros, random, and learned

 <img width="502" height="409" alt="image" src="https://github.com/user-attachments/assets/ba193a74-bfc9-427e-ae7b-8fb2d37c345f" />

-Best loss: (0.2233)

-when using LSTM.
+Best loss for rnn: (0.2253)  Best loss for LSTM: (0.2233) Best loss for GRU: (0.2233)

 See detailed documentation at "./NNetwork/Learned_emb_RNN.ipynb".